jplsek/Basic-CMS-Project/README.md

 Password: password

 ## Currently working on:
-1. Dynamically look for files within docroot (edit static content)

-2. Add pages into docroot

-3. Changing password (I have this in place and commented out, but not created)
+1. Changing the default password (I have this in place and commented out, but not created)

+2. Add pages into docroot and subdirs (this will include file restructure outside the CMS)

+3. Make it nicer looking by default

 4. Adding users?

 5. Switch to sqlite?

-6. Make it nicer looking by default?

 If you find bugs, you can message me if you want to.